Table of Contents

-The main beliefs and tenets of Wicca include:
+The main beliefs and tenets of Wicca include the following:

-In the practice Wicca, there is often a male God and a female Goddess who are worshipped.
-They are often referred to as the Lord and Lady, or as the Horned God and the Moon Goddess.
+In the practice of Wicca, there is often a male God and a female Goddess who are worshipped.
+They are often referred to as the Lord and Lady or as the Horned God and the Triple Goddess.
 And others refer to them as the Great Goddess and the Great Horned God.

 Moon cycle rituals

-As Wiccans, these practitioners will celebrate esbats, or the times when the moon changes its phase.
+As Wiccans, these practitioners will celebrate the moon phases, esbats, or the times when the moon changes its phase.
 This includes the full moon and the new moon, as well as the waning and waxing cycles of the moon.
-In doing so, one can tap into the energy of change, growing, and shrinking light.
+In doing so, one can tap into the energy of change, growing and shrinking light.